B1ack2un/AstronetTESS/README.md

 ./make_empty_catalog.exe --base_dir=[wherever you text file is] --input sector-[Number of sector from which file will have to be executed]-yyy.txt --save_dir=[wherever you want to save the output]
 ```

-Since this python file searches for the sector number by splitting the file path by hyphens, depending on the folder names the user has defined the index of the arrays will have
+Since this python file searches for the sector number by splitting the file path by hyphens, depending on the folder names the user has defined for the project the index of the
-to be manually changed.
+arrays in the code may have to be manually adjusted.
 After this the data folder will have to be recompiled and finally run using the previous command in WSL again.
-This should create a .csv file named
+This should
-sector-x-all.csv containing the TIC ID, junk disposition and sector number in three separate columns.
+create a .csv file named sector-x-all.csv containing the TIC ID, junk disposition and sector number in three separate columns.

 In order to fill in the remaining columns, the "make_catalog" executable must be run using the following command: